knative/docs/blog/docs/articles/llm-agents-demo.md

 Both of these eventtypes refer to functions which were deployed in the install script we ran earlier.
 One function returns some mock usage data for the past few months, and the other is able to calculate the cost due to the usage of a specific resource type for a specific month.

-After applying both eventtypes, we can try asking our original question again:
+The LLM Agents we built is programmed to fetch all the EventTypes in the cluster whenever a new user session starts, and map those into tools it can use.
+After applying both EventTypes and refreshing our brower, we can try asking our original question again:

 Calum:
 > How has the trend in the average resource consumption (CPU, memory) changed